Dan Danila About the Author

 A PSEUDO TREATISE ON NIGHT

-I too once had the same obsession
+I too once had the same obsessin

 of writing out a treatise on night,